MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 ## Record the accounts needed for configuration and testing
 <a name="certificates"> </a>

-A SharePoint hybrid environment setup requires several user accounts in both your on-premises Active Directory and the Office 365 directory (Azure Active Directory that is surfaced in the Office 365 directory).
+A SharePoint hybrid environment setup requires several user accounts in both your on-premises Active Directory and the Microsoft 365 directory (Azure Active Directory that is surfaced in the Microsoft 365 directory).
 These accounts have different permissions and group or role memberships.
 Some of the accounts are used to deploy and configure software, and some are needed to test specific functionality to help guarantee that security and authentication systems are working as expected.

 - Go to [Accounts needed for hybrid configuration and testing](accounts-needed-for-hybrid-configuration-and-testing.md) for a complete explanation of the required user accounts, including notes about roles and identity providers.